 Edgewater Primary School is extremely fortunate to have been involved in the National Chaplaincy and Student Welfare Programme funded by the Australian Government Department of Education, Employment and Workplace Relations.

 The School Chaplaincy Programme is voluntary and supported by the school’s governing body and community.
-If a school and its community chooses to establish or maintain school chaplaincy services, parents and students can choose to participate in the programme - that is, it is provided on voluntary basis.
+If a school and its community chooses to establish or maintain school chaplaincy services, parents and students can choose to participate in the programme - that is, it is provided on a voluntary basis.

 The nature of the chaplaincy services to be provided, including the religious affiliation of the school chaplain, is decided by the school and its community.